naotaco/NtImageProcessorUwp/README.md

 NtImageLib
 ==========

-Provides functions to analyze / operate JPEG file in C#.
+Provides functions to parse/edit JPEG metadata (like Exif) in C#

 - No dependencies
 - Works on UWP (Projects for Windows10)
 * For WindowsPhone 8/8.1, See [NtImageLib](https://github.com/naotaco/NtImageLib)
 - VisualStudio 2015 Community is required to run included tests.
+- Supports geotagging to JPEG files

 ## JPEG metadata (Exif and other) operator